 The main functions of boat stringers

-What are stringers on a boat exactly?
+What are exactly stringers on a boat?
 The primary function of the boat stringers is to provide structural support.
-Hence, they are often located beneath the boat deckas a part of the hull system to strengthen stability.
-In some ways, they’re comparable to the floor joists.
+Hence, they have often been located beneath the boat deck as a part of the hull system to strengthen stability.
+In some ways, they’re comparable to floor joists.

 However, the hull is not the only thing that stringers assist.
 They are also used as a foundation for the deck and bulkheads.
 This implies that even when stringers are just present at the hull of a boat, their strength helps to sustain the entire boat.

 The stringers are laid out in a grid pattern and run the whole length of the boat, providing the greatest support system.
 Boat stringers support both large elements like the engine and lighter structures such as the cockpit.
 These provide the boat structure with stability and firmness to handle strong waves and tide, especially in bad weather.